This site contains affiliate links to products. We may receive a commission for purchases made via these links.

 If you are more interested in terrestrial viewing and watching moving objects, then a spotting scope is definitely the one to choose.
 It is more affordable and easier to transport.

 Although these two devices might look similar, they work differently and for different purposes.
-All what you to have do, is to think of why you actually need to buy one and you will be able to pick the most suitable device.
+All that you to have do is to think of why you actually need to buy one and you will be able to pick the most suitable device.